ppiotrow/scalagen/README.md

 scalagen
 ========

-Important! project is still under developement.
+Important! project is still under development.

 Scala actors toolkit to solve problems in scalable way using genetic algorithms